-New Method for Determining the Rate of Isothermal Transformation for Generating TTT Diagrams - As seen in the previous section, the Kissinger method allows obtaining kinetic parameters of phase transformations occurring during non-isothermal conditions.
-However, to the best of the authors' knowledge, this information has not been used to predict the progress of isothermal transformations as a function of time.
-Assuming that the equation used by Kissinger, to describe the kinetics of decomposition reactions of carbonates and hydroxides, is valid also for the crystallization of amorphous materials, then the rate of transformation of a glassy material can be given as:
+New Method for Determining the Rate of Isothermal Transformation for Generating TTT Diagrams

+As seen in the previous section the Kissinger method allows obtaining kinetic parameters of phase transformations occurring during non-isothermal conditions.
+However, to the best of our knowledge this information has not been used to predict the progress of isothermal transformations as a function of time.
+Assuming that the equation used by Kissinger, to describe the kinetics of decomposition reactions of carbonates and hydroxides, is valid also for the crystallization of amorphous materials, then the rate of transformation of a glassy material can be given as, where k is a rate constant that depends on temperature and as seen experimentally in the previous section n, A and E are independent of it.
+Integrating Equation (3) from t=0 to t=t and x=0 to x=x, at constant T, then the time t required to obtain a given transformation fraction x, can be written as,

-$$\frac{dx}{dt} = A(1-x)^n e^{-\frac{E}{RT}} = k(1-x)^n$$ Eq.
-(3)
+$$\frac{dx}{dt} = A(1-x)^n e^{-\frac{E}{RT}} = k(1-x)^n$$ (3)